One day Grandma Chris sat down with her grandchildren Julie, Steve and Tim.

 One day your great-grandfather left from Nome on a long hunting trip and never returned.
 All we know is that he wanted to go to Anchorage.
 It is possible that he decided to go to Fairbanks first.

 Nobody knows what happened to him, his huskies or the large metal treasure box.
-Perhaps, it is still stranded in the great Alaskan wilderness - waiting for you to find and claim it.

 Steve: